BalderHolst/uni-notes/IPv6.md

 - Multicast: Address of a group of computers, **all** will receive the packet.

 ![[Pasted image 20231031123001.png|600]]

+## Benefits
+- Better header format
+- New options for additional functionality
+- Possibility of extension
+- Resource allocation support

 ### Global Unicast Addressing
 ![[Pasted image 20231031123135.png|600]]